- We advise you to exercise normal safety precautions.

 Safety and security

-Since October 2005, a number of individuals have been arrested in Denmark on suspicion of planning terrorist attacks.
-In June 2008, the Danish Embassy in Islamabad, Pakistan was attacked by terrorists.
+In recent years, a number of individuals have been arrested in Denmark on suspicion of planning terrorist attacks.
 The reprinting of cartoons of the Prophet Mohammed in 2008 and 2010 has led to an increased focus on Denmark and Danish interests as a potential terrorist target.

 There is an ongoing threat of terrorism in Europe.
 In the past, terrorist attacks have occurred in a number of European cities, such as Glasgow, London, Madrid and Moscow.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
 In addition, a number of planned attacks have been disrupted by European security services in recent years, underscoring the continuing interest of terrorists in attacking European locations.